HSBC GIF Global Equity Climate Change Fund

 Invests mostly in large cap companies / assets

-Find funds that have calculated the proportion of fund asset that meet the new EU Taxonomy requirements and that they total over 25% of fund assets.
-This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the fund manager can produce an overall total for the whole fund / portfolio.
-Impact Methodologies
+Invests more than 25% of capital in assets which meet the EU Taxonomy requirements.
+This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the manager can produce an overall total for the whole fund or portfolio.

 Aims to generate positive impacts (or 'outcomes')